SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

 The TQE Framework is structured as a multi-stage computational pipeline for the systematic investigation of emergent physical laws.
 Its design emphasizes configuration-driven execution and reproducibility, with modularity implemented at the conceptual level and partially realized in the current prototype.

 ### High-Level Architecture
-The workflow is orchestrated by a central Python dictionary named MASTER_CTRL, which is located at the top of the main script (TQE_Universe_Simulation_Full_Pipeline.py).
+The workflow is orchestrated by a central Python dictionary named `MASTER_CTRL`, which is located at the top of the main script (`TQE_Universe_Simulation_Full_Pipeline.py`).
 This configuration-as-code approach enables experimental campaigns—including parameter sweeps and analysis settings—to be defined directly within the source code.
 This provides a clear and direct foundation for reproducibility and transparent experimental design.

 The pipeline is organized into four sequential stages:

-**Generation** – Reads simulation parameters from the MASTER_CTRL dictionary and generates initial conditions for an ensemble of universes, each defined by Energy (E) and Information (I) values drawn from statistical distributions.
+**Generation** – Reads simulation parameters from the `MASTER_CTRL` dictionary and generates initial conditions for an ensemble of universes, each defined by Energy (E) and Information (I) values drawn from statistical distributions.

 **Simulation** – The computational core of the framework.
 It evolves universes through pre-collapse, law lock-in, and expansion phases.
 This stage is computationally intensive and includes preliminary support for parallel execution.